Tokyo 2020 Games will be postponed, says IOC member Dick Pound

 “We may have no option but to consider postponing,” Prime Minister Shinzo Abe, who was hoping for a boom in tourism and consumer spending, told parliament.

-The organizing committee is already scaling back the torch relay to avoid crowds, national broadcaster NHK said.
+The organising committee is already scaling back the torch relay to avoid crowds, national broadcaster NHK said.

-Both Japan and the IOC have said calling off the Games entirely is not an option.
-But finding a new date could be complicated as the summer 2021 calendar is already crowded, while 2022 will see the soccer World Cup and the Beijing Winter Olympics.

 Japanese sponsors, from Toyota Motor Corp to Panasonic Corp, were watching nervously.
 But Tokyo stocks sensitive to the success of the Olympics surged on Monday, after sharp falls in prior weeks, thanks to expectations of a delay rather than a cancellation.